-Evidence shows that 6 hours of treatment over 6 one-hour or 12 half-hour sessions works well, with the opportunity to top these up in the longer term.
-Sometimes, hypnotherapy can work in a few sessions, or just one.
-Your hypnotherapist will monitor your progress on a session by session basis and make recommendations from there.
+Evidence shows that 6 x one hour sessions of hypnotherapy works well, with the opportunity to have follow-up sessions in the future.
+The hypnotherapist will monitor progress on a session by session basis and make recommendations accordingly.

-Each therapist may take a different approach, but treatment for IBS will generally include:
+Not every therapist will take the same approach, but treatment for IBS will generally include:

 - Processing any worries or fears that may be contributing to the IBS

-- Visualisation and suggestions to decrease gut sensitivity and to increase confidence in your well being.
+- Visualisation and suggestions to decrease gut sensitivity and to increase wellbeing

 - An audio recording to listen to use between sessions